 You can access the application via the web or your mobile phone.
 Unlike many expense apps, the web-enabled version is well designed, easy to navigate, and fast.
 Adding tags and categories to outgoings allows you to see how your money was spent when viewing reports.
-You can enter different currencies (great for digital nomads and travellers) and all expenses convert to your base currency for analysis.
+You can enter different currencies and all expenses convert to your base currency for analysis.

 If you’d like to track your incomes you can do so as easily as tracking expenses.

 When you want to analyse the data the software displays expenses and incomes as beautiful infographics, PDF reports, and Excel documents.
-You can also export to Evernote and Google Drive from within the app.
+You can also export to Google Drive from within the app.

 It’s also free, which I like very much.
 Of course, the company has to make money and they offer a pro version which I’d recommend to anyone serious about tracking their expenses.
 At around $20 a year, it’s a bargain.

-Quickbooks is one of the fastest and complete packages for invoicing and billing.
 The interface is clean and uncluttered and this for me, is a deal maker.
-You can manage bills, track income and expenses, create beautiful invoices, manage contractors, track time, and pay employees.
+You can manage bills, track income and expenses, create beautiful invoices, manage contractors, and track your time.
 And there’s more.
 It’s a complete package.